October 2018 Update:

 Surprises when registering for fall open house programs at colleges

-If you read the Smart College Visit blog or participate in #CampusChat, our weekly Twitter chat, then you know we advocate letting the student drive the college selection process.
-I had my son register for the fall open house programs at the colleges where he wants to visit.
-When he came to me and said one registration form asked for “student type” and he wanted to know whether he was a freshman or a non-degree seeking student, I realized he had just stepped into the Twilight Zone of college admissions vernacular.
+If you read the Smart College Visit website, or subscribe to our newsletter, CampusChat, you know we advocate letting the student drive the college selection process.
+I had my son register for the fall open house programs at the colleges where he wanted to visit.
+During one registration, one form asked for “student type.”
+He needed to know whether he was a freshman or a non-degree seeking student.
+I realized he had just stepped into the Twilight Zone of college admissions vernacular.
 The language sounds and reads like English, but the words are foreign.

 Why did he not instantly know his student type?
 Because he has not chosen a major.
 He’s currently “undecided” / unsure of which college major to choose.
-So in his way of thinking, if he is not declaring a major, he won’t be on a degree path, so therefore could be considered “non-degree seeking.”
+In his mind, if he’s not declaring a major, he won’t be on a degree path.
+He could be considered “non-degree seeking,” right?
 That was his logic.
-I assured him his student type is “freshman” but now I see about how easily a teen can become confused about where he or she fits in the college admission classification system.
+I assured him his student type is “freshman” but now I see about how easily a student could become confused about the college admission classification system.
 (And we have not even gotten to definitions for Early Decision, Early Action or Rolling Admission!)

 September and October are going to be extremely busy months in our college visit lives.
-Each step–each visit–leads him closer to figuring out which college will be the best fit and, perhaps, closer to choosing a major as well.
+Each step and visit leads him closer to figuring out which college will be the best fit.
+And perhaps, closer to choosing a major.
 Looks like we’ll both be learning a lot on this journey.